littlewine/ZeCo2/README.md

 4. Retrieve & rerank using the available pipeline:

 `python_pipeline.py --setting ZeCo2 --dataset cast19`

+The ColBERT checkpoint used (trained for 400K steps) is available [here](https://huggingface.co/uva-irlab/ZeCo2)

 ### Paper analysis section:
 The two scripts used to reproduce the analysis section of the paper are: